bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 ''''''''''''''

-Below is an example that shows how to generate a single polygonal patch glyph from one dimensional sequences of *x* and *y* points using the
+Below is an example that shows how to generate a single polygonal patch glyph from one-dimensional sequences of *x* and *y* points using the
 |patch| glyph method:

 .. bokeh-plot:: docs/user_guide/examples/plotting_patch_single.py